Infrared Spectroscopy and Imaging

 - There are no slits or gratings, thus energy throughput is high and more energy is at the detector where it is needed most.

-- No real-time data collection and reporting can be achieved.
+- Near real-time data collection and reporting can be achieved.

 - Archived data can be re-analyzed for new compounds.